Filter-Bubble/Mobile-Network-Tracking-Review/GoogleTakeOut_instructions.md

 7. Wait until archive is created (may take hours)
 8. Go to [Google Takeout Archives](https://takeout.google.com/settings/takeout/downloads)
 9. Download latest archive zip

+### Suggestions for evaluating the data collection yourself:

+1. Before doing the take out, use your mobile phone to go to a website where you would otherwise never go to, make sure you never visit this website with your desktop browser.
+For example, this website from the Dutch embassy in Moscow. https://www.nederlandwereldwijd.nl/landen/rusland/over-ons/ambassade-moskou.
+2. Before doing the take out, e-mail yourself the following url without opening it: https://www.netherlandsworldwide.nl/countries/oman/about-us/embassy-of-the-kingdom-of-the-netherlands-in-muscat.
+Next, open the e-mail sent to yourself in your mobile phone and click on the link.
+3. Before doing the take out, make sure you collect data for at least a couple of weeks.

+After doing the takeout, and unzipping the zip-file:
+- Can check whether this websites from 1. and 2, are captured by google take out?
+- Does google take out store your browsing behavior for the entire study period as expected?
+- Does the google take out collect any information you did not expect?